Neville Maxwell: Career

-In 1959 he was posted to New Delhi as the South Asia correspondent.
-In the next eight years, he traveled from Kabul to East Pakistan and Kathmandu to Ceylon, reporting on the end of the Nehru era in India and the post-Nehru developments.
+In 1959 he was posted to New Delhi as the South Asia correspondent, shortly after the Longju incident, the first Sino-Indian border clash.
+During the next few years, he reported on the emerging Sino-Indian border conflict, then the end of the Nehru era and the post-Nehru developments in India.
 During the 1962 Sino-Indian War, Maxwell wrote for The Times from New Delhi and was the only reporter there who did not uncritically accept the official Indian account of events.
-This eventually led to his "virtual expulsion" from India.

 In 1967, Maxwell joined the School of Oriental and African Studies, University of London, as a senior fellow to write his book India's China War.
 He was with the Institute of Commonwealth Studies at Oxford University when the book was published in 1970.
+He remained at Oxford for at least ten years, and created a visiting fellowship programme for journalists from developing countries.

 Regarded as a comprehensive revisionist study, India's China War contradicted the then prevalent understanding of the war as a product of Chinese "betrayal and expansionism", and set out to prove that it was "in fact of India’s making, that it was 'India's China War'".
 The book drew extensively from India's classified Henderson Brooks–Bhagat Report, an internal operational review of India's military debacle, which Maxwell was able to obtain a copy of.
 Due to the lack of available information from China, Maxwell had to rely on inferences based on official Chinese statements with regards to China's perceptions.
 He did not attempt to evaluate the accuracy of these perceptions.

 India's China War was widely praised across a diverse range of opinions, including British historian A. J. P. Taylor, Chinese premier Zhou Enlai and US Secretary of State Henry Kissinger.
 On the other hand, Singaporean leader Lee Kuan Yew considered it "revisionist, pro-China history".

 In India, the Indian government charged him with breach of the Official Secrets Act, forcing him to stay out of India to avoid arrest until the charges were annulled by Prime Minister Morarji Desai eight years later.

-The book may have been instrumental in bridging the gulf between the US and China.
-According to Maxwell, Kissinger told Zhou Enlai, "Reading that book showed me I could do business with you people."
-US President Richard Nixon too is said to have read the book and discussed it with Zhou Enlai during his 1972 visit to China.
-Maxwell's contention that the war was "a frame-up" was "a flash of light everywhere."
-Zhou is said to have acknowledged to Maxwell, "your book did a service to truth which benefitted China."
+The book was apparently instrumental in bridging the gulf between the US and China.
+Henry Kissinger had read the book, and recommended it to Richard Nixon.
+He told Zhou Enlai, "Reading that book showed me I could do business with you people."
+Nixon too is said to have discussed the book with Zhou Enlai during his 1972 visit to China.
+Chinese leaders heaped praise on the book.
+In a banquet in 1971, Zhou En-lai and Zulfikar Ali Bhutto walked up to Maxwell and raised a toast.
+Zhou said, "your book did a service to truth which benefitted China."

-View on Indian democracy

-In the 1960s, Maxwell incorrectly predicted that India would not remain a democracy for much longer.
-While serving as the South Asia correspondent of The Times of London, Maxwell authored a series of pessimistic reports filed in February 1967.
-In the atmosphere leading up to the 4th Lok Sabha elections, he wrote that "The great experiment of developing India within a democratic framework has failed.
-[Indians will soon vote] in the fourth—and surely last—general election."